|Guide||♦||38 Triplogs||5 Topics|

 The ruins were spectacular.
-It's probably the largest, best preserved Anasazi ruin in the country.
+It's probably the largest, best-preserved Anasazi ruin in the country.
 Our guide was a National Park Service ranger, a Navajo woman named Shannon.
-We had to climb a 60 foot ladder to get up to the ruins, and I was petrified the whole way as I have sort of a little fear of climbing ladders.
+We had to climb a 60-foot ladder to get up to the ruins, and I was petrified the whole way as I have sort of a bit of fear of climbing ladders.
 But, if I wanted in the ruins, I had to get over it and just go.
 So I did.
-Shannon climbed the ladder without using her hands on the rungs, she just went like they were stairs!
+Shannon climbed the ladder without using her hands on the rungs; she just went like they were stairs!
 I was impressed.

 The ruins were large enough to hold about 100 people.
-Part of the ruin was older than the rest but it all dated to about 900 years ago.
-There were still corn cobs scattered about, I was surprised they could last that long, but I guess they're woody and there were wooden beams etc still there.
+Part of the ruin was older than the rest, but it all dated approximately 900 years ago.
+There were still corn cobs scattered around.
+I was surprised they could last that long, but I guess they're woody, and there were wooden beams, etc., still there.
 That and bits of sandals made from Yucca plant fibers.
-There was a lot of broken pottery and that's where the ruin gets it's name, Keet Seel.
+There was a lot of broken pottery, and that's where the ruin gets its name, Keet Seel.
 It's a Navajo expression meaning broken pottery.
 Shannon spoke her native Navajo, as well as English and Spanish.

 Then the trip out.
-For most of the way, we walked downstream so it was easy.
+For most of the way, we walked downstream, so it was easy.
 Then came the bottom of the cliff.
 The Cliffs of Insanity!
-It was the most difficult thing I've ever done physically.
+It was the most challenging thing I've ever done physically.
 The sand dunes were the worst.
 Ever tried to go uphill in deep sand carrying a heavy pack??
 Not easy.
 Then there were rocky switchbacks going up the side of the cliff.
 Steeper than steep.
-I swore if I got out alive I would never go back.
+I swore if I got out alive, I would never go back.

-Once we got to the top there was another mile back to the parking lot.
-There was an auxilliary parking lot at the top, but no one was allowed to park there.
-One of my comrades had gone ahead, and the other got to talking to a ranger who was coming up when we were and I was just dragging behind thinking I was going to die.
-There was another group hiking out about when we were, a man, his wife and a friend of theirs.
-The husband got out fast, he was a strong hiker and was waiting for them at the first parking lot.
+Once we got to the top, there was another mile back to the parking lot.
+There was an auxiliary parking lot at the top, but no one was allowed to park there.
+One of my comrades had gone ahead, and the other got to talking to a ranger who was coming up when we were, and I was just dragging behind, thinking I was going to die.
+Another group was hiking out about when we were, a man, his wife, and a friend.
+The husband got out fast.
+He was a strong hiker and was waiting for them at the first parking lot.
 I begged for a ride back to the main parking area as I didn't think I could make it.
 It was another mile and all uphill!!
 No way, at that point.
 He graciously gave us a lift back to the truck where our friend was waiting.
-He even gave me an ice cold Snapple raspberry iced tea.
+He even gave me an ice-cold Snapple raspberry iced tea.
 I could have kissed him full on the lips if his wife weren't there!!